 How Do I Contact Synchrony Bank?

 You won't be able to visit any physical branches in person with contact Synchrony Bank.
 However, you can call them at 1-866-226-5638.
-Customer service hours are Monday-Friday, 8 AM to 10 PM (ET) and Saturday-Sunday, 8 AM to 5 PM (ET).
+Live agents are available Monday-Friday, 8 AM to 10 PM (ET) and Saturday-Sunday, 8 AM to 5 PM (ET).

 Currently, Synchrony Bank's customer reviews on Trustpilot are unfortunately overwhelmingly negative.
 It should be noted, though, that most of these reviews have been left by credit card customers rather than banking customers.
-Synchrony Bank is not currently accredited with the Better Business Bureau (BBB).
+Synchrony Bank has also received over 2,500 complaints on the Better Business Bureau (BBB) in the past 12 months.

 Is It Worth It?